Kr1s1m/Prolog-Interpreter/README.md

   * Rules and facts**
   * Infinite generation

 *Only atom constants are supported.
-Lists, numbers and aritmetic operations and not yet suppoted.
+Lists, numbers and aritmetic operations and not yet implemented.

 **Rules only support logical AND via "," in their body.